 چکیده [English]

-Results: The total number of MPs increased by 11.3 and 11.8 times in 24- and 48-hour treatment and 2 μM dose respectively (p<0.001).
+Results: The total number of MPs increased by 11.3 and 11.8 times in 24 and 48 hours treated and 2 μM dose respectively (p<0.001).
 Almost 49% of all MPs were positive in terms of Annexin V marker, which is an indicator of procoagulant MPs.
-In the culture medium treated with a dose of 2 μM, the procoagulant activity of MPs at 24 and 48 hours was 42 ± 5.9 nM and 58 ± 6.8 nM PS, respectively, which was a more than 14- fold increase compared to the control groups (p<0.001).
+In the culture medium treated with a dose of 2 μM, the procoagulant activity of MPs at 24 and 48 hours was 42 ± 5.9 nM and 58 ± 6.8 nM PS, respectively, which was more than 14 compared to the control groups.
+They had an increase (p<0.001).

-Conclusion: Adriamycin increases the procoagulant activity of tumor-derived microparticles, which can be one of the important and effective reasons for causing thromboembolic conditions in patients undergoing chemotherapy.
+Conclusion: Adriamycin increases the procoagulant activity of tumor-derived MPs, which can be one of the important and effective reasons for causing thromboembolic conditions in patients undergoing chemotherapy.

 کلیدواژهها [English]